Lone-DO/todo-angular/README.md

-# LearnAngular
+# Basic Angular Todo App

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.3.
+This project architecture was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.3.

+Purpose of this project is to learn how hooks, services, pipes and other various reactive events work in Angular.

 ## Development server